vseryakov/backendjs/README.md

 The file API provides ability to store and retrieve files.
 The operations are similar to the Icon API.

 This is implemented by the `files` module from the core.
-To enable this functionality specify `-allow-modules=files`.
+To enable this functionality specify `-allow-modules=bk_files`.

 - `/file/get`